battle-tactics-strategies

 Riverine Barges and Transport Ships

-The most common vessels were large, flat‑bottomed barges designed to carry heavy loads—horses, chariots, siege towers, and thousands of soldiers—across rivers or down streams.
+The most common vessels were large, flat‑bottomed barges designed to carry heavy loads—horses, chariots, siege towers, and thousands of soldiers—across rivers or downstream.
 These barges were often propelled by oars or towed from the banks by men or animals.
 Their shallow draft allowed them to navigate the shifting sandbars of the Tigris and Euphrates.
 Some barges were equipped with protective wooden bulwarks to deflect enemy arrows during riverine assaults.
+Contemporary reliefs show these barges carrying dismantled siege engines, which could be reassembled on the far bank, saving days or weeks of overland transport.
+For especially heavy loads, multiple barges were lashed together to form a platform stable enough to carry battering rams and stone‑throwers.

 Warships and Patrol Boats